-Instruction in Architectural and Landscape Design is given by the Design staff-Messrs.
-Wells, MONTILLON, HARTELL, CLARKE, MACKESEY, BARNETTE, CANFIELD, EDMONDSON, and QUELL - and by Visiting Critics.
-It consists of individual criticism over the drafting board.
+Instruction in Architectural and Landscape Design is given by the Design staff - Messrs.
+Seymour, Montillon, Hartell, Clarke, Mackesey, Wells, Barnette, Canfield, Edmondson, and de Bary-Tornquist - and consists of individual criticism over the drafting board.
 By appointment.

 ARCHITECTURAL DESIGN...Among the courses leading to the degree of Bachelor of Architecture, design is the basic course and has the greatest number of hours allotted to it.
 It is in this sequence of courses that the student is expected to demonstrate his ability to solve specific problems in such a manner that the final result is a structure efficiently planned, solidly constructed, aesthetically satisfying, and in harmony with its surroundings.
 All other courses leading to this degree are considered as contributing to these objectives.